 God probably invented pain and pleasure as means to protect animals from harm and to motivate them to strive to do certain necessary things, such as eating, drinking, and reproducing.
 Prior to the invention of pain, God probably observed that animals often suffered damage to their bodies, which damage may have led to their deaths, because they were not aware of this damage, or even if they were, they were not motivated to do anything about it.
 Those afflicted with leprosy, for example, may inadvertently burn parts of their body because their nerve endings have been completely dulled by the disease, so that they no longer experience pain in those parts.
 But even though God invented and instilled pain in animals in order to preserve them from harm, clearly, since God is not mortal, God does not experience pain.
 Hence, the common plaint made by some people that God is not just or caring because It does nothing to alleviate their suffering overlooks this rather important fact about God and pain, and about suffering in general.

 Of course, there are some plants, such as pitcher plants and Venus flytraps, that do consume other organisms, in the sense that we generally mean this.

 We can also ask whether God even perceives individual organisms.
 Life is born in discrete individual units, which has a profound effect on the way that we perceive the world – as inside and outside our bodies, or as “us” and “them,” however the term “them” is defined.
-But for God, who is the Creator of all Life, these arbitrary distinctions between different units of life are probably much less significant than they are for us, or not significant at all.
+But for God, who is the Creator of all Life, these arbitrary distinctions between different units of life are probably much less significant than they are for us.